-The coronavirus has impacted many fields and industries.
-One change is the increase in demand for tech workers.
-Since organizations need workers to scale their business, the job market has become much more competitive.
-As a result, acquiring top talent has become a challenge these days.
+COVID-19 has impacted many fields and industries.
+One impact is the increased demand for tech employees.
+Since organizations need workers to scale up their business, the job market has become more competitive.
+As a result, acquiring top talent has become a priority and challenge these days.

-Employers will need to come up with strategies to not only attract new prospects, but also retain existing employees.
-The following tips will help employers stay relevant in a tough job market:
+Employers will need to come up with strategies to not only attract prospects, but also retain existing employees.
+The following tips will help employers stay relevant in a tough job market.

 - Be Flexible and Let Employees Work from Home